Sigill/dontyoufillit-web/README.md

 Some parts of the game use:

-- The Bootstrap framework, which is licensed under MIT (see [license](https://github.com/twbs/bootstrap/blob/master/LICENSE)).
 - The stats.js library, which is licensed under MIT (see [license](https://github.com/mrdoob/stats.js/blob/master/LICENSE)).
 - The requestAnimationFrame polyfill, which is licensed under MIT (see [license](https://raw.githubusercontent.com/darius/requestAnimationFrame/master/LICENSE)).